Privacy and Data Protection Policy

 1. Scope

-This Policy applies to all users of the Platform, including clinics and patients.
-Sections will indicate where provisions apply to either category specifically.
+This Policy applies to all users of the Platform, including clinics, patients, and individuals who interact with the Platform via WhatsApp or web forms.
+Sections will indicate where provisions apply to a specific category.

-Refora acts as a data intermediary under the PDPA when processing patient data on behalf of clinic-users.
+Refora acts as a data intermediary under the PDPA when processing patient data on behalf of clinic-users within the referral management platform.
 Clinic-users are responsible for determining the purposes and means of processing patient data and for obtaining all required consents and notices.
 Refora processes such data strictly on instructions from the clinic-users.

 2. Definitions